baseapp/DeepSight-Face-Recognition-SDK/examples/face_recognition_attendance/README.md

   --h [H]      Set video height
 ```

-* `scale` arg tells how many times the image should be doubled in size.
-This helps in detecting smaller faces.
+* `enroll` arg is used enroll new faces.
+In non-enroll mode, new faces are shown as unknown and not marked in the register
-* `det` arg tells which detector to use.
-MMOD is more accurate but slow, YOLO is fast but has some false positives, HOG is fast for a CPU only system.
-Default is MMOD.
+* `w` and `h` can be used to set video size
-* `src` arg points to the image.
+* `src` arg points to the camera, default is 0 for webcam